iterative/dvc.org/content/docs/dvclive/get-started.md

 ## Set up DVCLive

-First of all, you need to add DVCLive to your Python script:
+First of all, you need to add DVCLive to your Python code:

 <toggle>
 <tab title="Keras">